 Location: Bee Cave / West Lake Hills

-Special features: No homework, classes, testing, or grades.
+Special features: Emancipated Learning.
+A learning space free of coercion, hierarchy, and standardization: no age-based segregation, one-size-fits-all curriculum, homework, classes, testing, or grades.
 Instead, each Learner goes through a cyclical process of identifying their unique needs, goals, and interests, and then, through collaboration with Learning Coaches, peers, and members of their community, embarking upon a learning journey that allows them to demonstrate excellence and intellectual vitality.
-Elite college admissions: Almost 50 percent of past consulting clients have gained admission into Harvard or Stanford, and 75 percent have gained admission into a top 10 college or university.
+Elite college admissions: Almost 50 percent of past consulting clients have gained admission into Harvard or Stanford, and 75 percent have gained admission into Top 10 colleges or universities.

 Schedule: 10am–4pm Monday–Friday.
+Early drop-off from 8:30am, late pickup until 5pm.
 Year-round, 210-day academic calendar.
-Learners are encouraged to take 30 days off per year for day trips, camps, internships, family vacations, etc. By the time Learners are in their teenage years, they will likely spend significant time engaged in learning experiences in the community during the day, in addition to at Abrome.
+Learners are encouraged to take up to 30 days off per year for day trips, camps, internships, family vacations, etc. By the time Learners are in their teenage years, they may spend significant time engaged in self-directed learning experiences in the community during the day, in addition to at Abrome.

 Contact: Antonio Buehler | 989-312-3648 | email@example.com